AishuKS/multilabel-predictions-on-academic-articles/README.md

 ## Approach 5: Rakel Algorithm
 - Implemented the Rakel Algorithm for ensemble learning.
 - Used RandomForestClassifier as the base classifier with TF-IDF vectorization.

+## Conclusions
+- BERT outperformed other methods and algorithms.
+- TF-IDF was generally more effective than Word2Vec.
+- Balanced data outperformed imbalanced data in every model.

+## Project Challenges
+- Addressing class imbalance.
+- Limited GPU resources prevented the use of high-performance LLMs like RoBERTa and GPT.
+- Extended runtime with some transformation methods and algorithms.

+## Future Work
+- Explore hybrid approaches combining MLC methods and classification algorithms.
+- Use advanced text representation techniques like RoBERTa and XLNet.
+- Implement adaptive imbalance handling methods.
+- Experiment with ensemble learning strategies for enhanced model robustness.